 The only justification for waging a real, bloody war against someone, of course, is that someone is waging a real, bloody war against you.
 And someone is.

 We could, of course, end up making war on ourselves, sacrificing our freedoms to the security of a garrison state a place where we all carry official identity cards, our e-mail correspondence and phone conversations are checked out by the FBI and our credit-card companies (we do indulge private enterprise here), and dissent becomes more difficult and less audible.

 That would run against the broad evolution of American history toward more rather than less freedom.
-The crackdown on dissent during World War I and its aftermath was more vicious than it was during World War II and the Cold War that followed, and the attempts to suppress Vietnam-era dissent, despite Kent State, were milder than the assaults of the ’40s and ’50s.
+The crackdown on dissent during World War I and its aftermath was more vicious than it was during World War II and the Cold War that followed, and the attempts to suppress Vietnam-era dissent, despite Kent State, were milder than the assaults of the 40s and 50s.
 Until this week, the threat to political speech in this country came more from the growing overconcentration of media than from the state.

 In a war against terrorists, however, a number of government agencies would be clearly tempted to lock the Bill of Rights away in some basement dustbin of the National Archives.
-On Tuesday’s endless rounds of television interviews, Stormin Norman Schwarzkopf glowered his approval of W.s vow to go after terrorists and those who harbor them and that includes people in this country, the general provocatively added.
+On Tuesdays endless rounds of television interviews, Stormin Norman Schwarzkopf glowered his approval of W.s vow to go after terrorists and those who harbor them and that includes people in this country, the general provocatively added.
 The brain-dead news anchor didnt ask Schwarzkopf who exactly he had in mind, imparting a more menacing vagueness to the generals threat than even he may have intended.